b9check/AA279D-Final-Code/README.md

 # DRAGON-DOCK: AA279D Control of Distributed Space Systems

 ## Overview
 DRAGON-DOCK is a project for Stanford's AA279D course on Spacecraft Formation-Flying and Rendezvous.
-It develops a framework for spacecraft rendezvous and docking in low Earth orbit, integrating navigation (using an Unscented Kalman Filter) and impulsive control laws for a chief-deputy spacecraft pair.
+It develops a framework for spacecraft rendezvous and docking in low Earth orbit, integrating navigation (using an Unscented Kalman Filter) and continuous control laws for a chief-deputy spacecraft pair.
 The project includes MATLAB simulations and a comprehensive final report.

 ## Repository Structure
 - **control_helpers/**: Helper functions for control algorithms.